sushil2601/javaScript_practise/NODEJS.md

         11.Logging / Monitoring Tools
         12.Documentation

-Q. Child Process in nodeJs?
+Q. Child Process in nodeJs? :- Real world example :- auto update features Ans :-
+    .A child process allows Node.js to:
+        .Run external scripts or system commands (like Python, shell commands).
+        .Handle heavy CPU tasks without blocking the main thread.
+        .Enable parallel processing using multiple Node.js processes.

+    .Why Use Child Processes?
+        .To offload compute-heavy work
+        .To interact with external tools (e.g., Python, ffmpeg) .To process large data without blocking the event loop .To enable multi-threading-like behavior

+    .Real-World Use Cases:
+        .Run external programs like Python, Java, .sh, .exe .Process images or videos (e.g., ffmpeg)
+        .Perform file compression/decompression
+        .Execute CLI commands like ls, git --version .Large data processing or transformation
+        .Worker processes for parallel execution

+    .Methods in child_process Module:
+        1. exec() :-
+                .Runs a command in a shell
+                .Buffers the entire output (not suitable for large data) .Best for small commands (e.g., ls, git)

+        2. execFile() :-
+                .Executes a file directly (without using a shell) .Faster and more secure than exec() (no shell injection) .Still buffers the output
+                .Best for running known scripts or executables

+                .Example: run .exe or .sh file directly

+        3. spawn() :-
+                .Runs a command as a new process with streaming .Best for large output (e.g., logs, videos) .Streams stdout and stderr as the data comes

+        4. fork() :-
+                .Special case of spawn() used to run another Node.js script .Enables inter-process communication (IPC)
+                .Best for worker threads using Node.js

+Q. Clustering :-
 Ans :-
-    .In Node.js, a child process allows us to run system-level commands or external scripts outside the main thread.

-    .This helps offload heavy CPU tasks, avoid blocking the event loop, and enable parallel processing.
-    .I often use exec() or spawn() for shell commands, and fork() when I need inter-process communication with another Node.js script.

-    .Executing shell commands (e.g., ls, git, python script.py)

-    .Real-world Use Cases:-
-        Running a Python or Java program from a Node.js server

-        Image or video processing (e.g., using ffmpeg)

-        File compression/decompression

-        Large data transformations

-        Worker-based parallel processing with communication

-    .There are four methods in child process :-

-        .exec()      -->
-                .Run a command in a shell (buffer-based) .buffers the output .
-                ex:- like ls, git --version

-        .execFile()  -->
-                .Run a file directly (without a shell) .Executes an executable file directly.
-                .Faster and more secure than exec() for known scripts/executables.
-                .Output is still buffered.

-          ex:- .exe, .sh

-        .swapn()     -->
-                .Stream-based command execution
-                .Streams stdout and stderr, great for large output (e.g., big files).
-                .handle data as it comes.

-                ex:- e.g., video processing, streaming logs

-        .fork()      --> used to run another Node.js script

-Q. What is clustering in NodeJs?
+    .Clustering allows Node.js to run multiple instances (workers) of your app across different CPU cores, improving performance and concurrency.

+    .Why Clustering?
+        .Node.js runs on a single thread, using only one CPU core by default.
+        .Clustering forks child processes, each handling requests independently.
+        .All workers can share the same port and distribute load among cores.

+    .Key Features of Clustering:
+        .Multi-core Usage: Utilizes all available CPU cores for better performance.

+        .Same Port Sharing: All workers listen on the same port.

+        .Isolated Memory: Each worker has its own memory (no shared memory).

+        .Improved Reliability: Dead workers can be automatically restarted.

+        .Scalable: Works well with tools like PM2, Docker, or Nginx.

+        .Better Request Handling: Handles multiple requests in parallel.

+Q. Worker-threads :-
 Ans :-
-    .Clustering in Node.js is a way to create multiple instances (workers) of your Node.js application to take advantage of multi-core CPUs, enabling concurrent request handling and better performance under load.

-    .By default, Node.js runs on a single thread, which means it can only use one CPU core — even if the server has 4, 8, or more cores.
-    .Clustering solves this by forking child processes, each running on its own core, and sharing the same server port.
+    .The worker_threads module enables multi-threading in Node.js, allowing you to run JavaScript code in parallel within the same process — great for CPU-heavy tasks that would otherwise block the main thread.

     .Key Features:
-        All workers share the same port.

-        Each worker runs in its own memory space (not shared memory).

-        Can be combined with load balancers, PM2, or Docker for production scaling.

-        Can gracefully handle crashes — restart dead workers automatically.

-Q. worker_threads
-Ans :-
-    .The worker_threads module allows multi-threading within a single process.
-Each thread shares memory  and runs independently.

-    .It's mainly used for CPU-intensive tasks like image processing, compression, etc., that would block the event loop.

-    .Key points:
-        Uses threads, not processes

-        Multi-thread architecture

-        Shared memory possible

-        Good for offloading heavy computation

-    .cluster is used to horizontally scale your Node.js application across multiple processes, useful for I/O-heavy workloads.
-    .worker_threads allows for parallel execution of CPU-heavy JavaScript code in threads, useful to avoid blocking the main thread in single-process scenarios.
+        .Uses threads (not separate processes like cluster) .Supports shared memory via SharedArrayBuffer
+        .Enables parallel execution within a single Node.js process .Ideal for CPU-bound operations (e.g., image processing, data encryption)

     .When to Use What?
+        .Use worker_threads when:
+            .You need CPU-intensive processing (e.g., image resizing, JSON parsing).
+            .You want to offload blocking tasks from the main thread.
+            .You need shared memory or fast communication between threads.

         .Use cluster when:
-            You want to scale a Node.js HTTP server across CPU cores.
+            .You want to scale your HTTP server across multiple CPU cores.

-            You are handling many concurrent I/O-bound requests.
+            .You're handling many I/O-bound concurrent requests.

-            You want independent processes, isolated and robust.

-        .Use worker_threads when:
-            You need to do CPU-intensive processing (e.g., image resizing, encryption).

-            You want to offload blocking tasks from the main thread.

-            You need shared memory or faster inter-thread communication.
+            .You want separate, crash-resistant processes.

 Q. To upload file/image :-
 Ans:-
     To handling image/file uploads